Deuter Aircontact Lite 65+10 Review

-The adjustment is super easy to use; it's just a Velcro tab that is passed through the two loops, which are associated with the desired torso height, and back over the top.
-We have never seen or heard of anyone having an issue with this system and found it to be bomber.
+The adjustment is super easy to use; it's just a Velcro tab that passes through two loops.
+We found it to be straightforward and easy to use.

-This is also one of the better packs for the price in our review, ringing in at $220.
-It features highly durable materials, especially for its price point, and will last most people through years of abuse.
+This model is also one of the better packs for the price, ringing in at $220.
+It features highly durable materials, especially for its price point, and will last most people through years of use.

-This was a strong contender for our Best Buy Award, as it's a solid and versatile pack at an excellent price.
+This option is solid and versatile at an excellent price.
 It offers above-average durability and tons of vertical adjustability in an otherwise simple and light design.
-While the Osprey Volt won our Best Buy Award, it's mostly because these two very similarly designed packs performed comparably and the Volt was $30 less.
-If we knew we had loads of more than 45-50+ pounds, we'd opt for this model over the Volt.
+If we knew we needed to carry heavier loads above 45 pounds, we would seriously consider this pack over the Osprey Volt 60.